8 Genius Ways To Keep Track of Movies Watched (with Free Templates!)

 How To Keep Track of Movies Watched – 8 Genius Methods

-The best app to keep track of watched movies and movie opinions has definitely got to be Letterboxd.
+One of the most popular apps used to keep track of watched movies and movie opinions is Letterboxd.

 Letterboxd has an inventory of practically every film, including the movie poster and basic information on the film (date of release, director, run time).
 All you have to do is add your thoughts, insert your film rating (out of 5 stars), and post!
 Simple as that.